Farmerok/Telegram-Remote-Control-PC/README.md

 ## ⚠️ Important Information
 - This script is proprietary and not open-source.
 - Regular updates are provided to maintain security and functionality.
+- What is `update.exe"?`
+  This file is responsible for updating the script.
+If you want to quickly update the script without downloading it manually, simply download and run `update.exe`.
+It will automatically fetch and install the latest version of the script for you.
 - Note about antivirus scanning